danielvianna/material-ui-storybook-custom-theme/readme.md

 npm run storybook dev (with dev dependencies)

-npm run storybook build (to check for build tokens)
+npm run storybook build (when changes are not applied you might need to run a build)

 ### Amazon Style Dictionary ###